mirkolantieri/mrnet/README.md

 comprehend that if for a given MRI scan image, the prediction from the model is helpful for a radiologist in terms of utility instead of accuracy.
 We are interested in creating 2 AI models consisting of
 Convolutional Neural Networks:
-* one generic model based on a simplistic implementation of a CNN and AlexNet architecture
+* one generic model based on a simplistic implementation of  AlexNet architecture tuned with hyperparameter, guided by AUC metric
-* one model having implemented in-structure hyperparameter tuning implementation, guided by an utility-based method
+* one model having implemented in-structure hyperparameter tuning implementation, guided by weighted-utility metric

-After the implementation of the two main models we will then implement the activation map for each medical case.
+After the implementation of the two main models we will then implement the activation map for each medical case, (utilizing the features from the two models) and  the similarity of each case.

 ---